thraxil/cbp/README.md

    to 10.
 So, combined with `-window-time`, the default setting is 10 one second buckets.

+`-e` - [expvar](https://golang.org/pkg/expvar/) address/port for
+monitoring.
+Defaults to `localhost:9998`.
+In addition to the usual memory, etc data that expvar exposes, there will also be `state` ("ready", "fail", "reset", or "tripped"), `events` (incremented each time circuit breaker state changes), and `connections` (total number of connections served since starting) variables exposed.

 `-v` - enable verbose logging.
 Off by default.

 `-statsd` - host:port to send statsd data to.
 Eg, 'localhost:8125'.
 To